gary-archer/oauth.apisample.netcore/README.md

 ### Overview

 * The final API code sample using OAuth 2.0 and Open Id Connect, referenced in my blog at https://authguidance.com
-* **This sample implements our [API Non Functional Requirements](https://authguidance.com/2017/10/08/corporate-code-sample-core-behavior) in Java via .Net Core**

 ### Details

 * See the [Overview Page](http://authguidance.com/2018/01/05/net-core-code-sample-overview/) for what the API does and how to run it
-* See the [OAuth Integration Page](http://authguidance.com/2018/01/06/net-core-api-key-coding-points/) for notes on Custom Claims Handling
+* See the [OAuth Integration Page](http://authguidance.com/2018/01/06/net-core-api-key-coding-points/) for technical implementation details

 ### Programming Languages